 - Updating your primary category temporarily during peak seasons if a particular service dominates

-Just remember that frequently changing your primary category can impact your search ranking consistency, so this approach requires careful consideration.
+Just remember that frequently changing your primary category can affect the consistency of your search ranking, so weigh this carefully.

-When selecting primary and secondary categories, think about the customer journey.
+When you select primary and secondary categories, think about the customer journey.
 Which category best represents the initial need that brings customers to your business?
-This often makes the most deliberate primary category.
+That often makes the most sensible primary category.

 One of the key tensions in category selection is balancing specificity with reach.
 More specific categories (e.g., “Vegan Italian Restaurant” rather than just “Restaurant”) can increase relevance for niche searches but might limit your visibility for broader queries.

-A planned approach is to use your primary category for optimal specificity—the most precise classification that accurately describes your core business—while using secondary categories to capture broader related searches.
+A good approach is to use your primary category for specificity, the most precise classification that accurately describes your core business, while using secondary categories to capture broader related searches.

 Did you know?
-According to UC Davis Finance & Business research, businesses that strategically select specific primary categories with broader secondary categories typically see 30% higher engagement rates from qualified leads compared to those using only broad categories.
+According to UC Davis Finance & Business research, businesses that pick specific primary categories with broader secondary categories typically see 30% higher engagement rates from qualified leads than those using only broad categories.

 Some platforms weigh primary categories much more heavily than secondary ones.
-For example, on Google Business Profile, your primary category significantly influences when your business appears in category searches, while secondary categories have a more subtle impact.
-Understanding these platform-specific weightings should inform your selection strategy.
+On Google Business Profile, your primary category strongly influences when your business appears in category searches, while secondary categories have a more subtle impact.
+These platform-specific weightings should inform your selection.

-Different industries face unique challenges and opportunities when it comes to category selection.
-Let’s explore industry-specific considerations that can help you refine your approach.
+Different industries face their own challenges and opportunities in category selection.
+Here are industry-specific points that can help you refine your approach.

-Retail businesses often struggle with category selection because products might span multiple categories.
-A store selling outdoor gear could potentially fit under sporting goods, clothing, or recreational equipment categories.
+Retail businesses often struggle with category selection because products can span multiple categories.
+A store selling outdoor gear could fit under sporting goods, clothing, or recreational equipment.

 Good techniques for retail category mapping include: